Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

       - **Valid Partitions:** Contain valid input values that should be accepted and processed by the system.
       - **Invalid Partitions:** Contain input values that should be rejected or generate an error because they fall outside the defined criteria.
     - **Coverage:** To achieve full coverage using EP, each identified partition (both valid and invalid) should be exercised by at least one test case.
 When a test object has multiple input parameters with their own partitions, the simplest criterion is Each Choice Coverage (testing one representative from each partition in every set).
     - **Application:** EP is particularly useful when detailed requirements are available.
 It can simplify testing by reducing the total number of test cases required while still effectively identifying defects.
-However, in complex situations, understanding how different input values interact may require additional techniques or more detailed test case scenarios.

     </details>